 From Guideline to Law

-Since climate change is something that affects us all, many people are increasingly concerned about environmental issues.
-Therefore, they have been finding their way into political spheres for years.
+Climate change is something that affects us all and many people are increasingly concerned about environmental issues.
+Therefore, these issues have been finding their way into political spheres for years.
 Entire parties are dedicated to preserving the planet’s resources for future generations.
 Thus, legally binding frameworks dictating environmentally friendly policies in relation to agriculture, transportation etc., are progressively put into action.

 The European Green Deal, for example, is an action plan created by the European Commission, which is aimed at making Europe the first climate-neutral continent by 2050.
 This plan includes directives for increasing the use of green energy, making the food system more environmentally friendly, cutting emissions drastically, and providing funds for areas that will need more help with this transition (European Green Deal Policy Guide).